erizov/Professor/semester_3/lecture_13_integration_patterns/publish_subscribe/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this algorithm to tackle real-world problems
 6. Recognize when this pattern is appropriate in system design

 ### Short Description

 A messaging pattern where publishers send messages to topics without knowing who the subscribers are, enabling decoupled communication.
-Solves problems like event-driven architectures, real-time notifications, and system decoupling.
+Addresses event-driven architectures, real-time notifications, and system decoupling.
 Example: Publishing 'order.created' event that multiple subscribers (email service, inventory service, analytics) receive independently.
-Works by publishers sending to topics, and subscribers receiving all messages from subscribed topics.
+Operates by publishers sending to topics, and subscribers receiving all messages from subscribed topics.

 **Key Characteristics:**
 - **Time Complexity**: Varies